davelovemartin/davelovemartin/README.md

 ## Side project

-- ✍🏻 I write about indie hacking and learning in the open on [davelovemartin.dev](https://davelovemartin.dev).
+- ✍🏻 I write about productivity and learning in the open on [davelovemartin.dev](https://davelovemartin.dev).
 - 🔭 I’m currently creating a searchable library of javascript terms.

 ---